GSA/ficam-pacs/pages/pacs_glossary.md

 ### Interoperability

-The quality of allowing any government facility or information system to verify a credential-holder’s identity using the credentials on the PIV credential, regardless of issuer.
+The quality of allowing any government facility or information system to verify a credential holder’s identity using the credentials on the PIV credential, regardless of issuer.

 ### OCC-AUTH

-A two-factor authentication mechanism that uses secure messaging and an on-credential comparison of credential-holder fingerprint(s).
+A two-factor authentication mechanism that uses secure messaging and an on-credential comparison of credential holder fingerprint(s).

 ### Physical Access Control System
 An electronic system that controls the ability of people to enter a protected area, by means of authentication and authorization at access control points.